ZxjSamantha/Weekly_Report/0709_Deep4Net+bcicom4dataset.md

 - Trial-wise training

-For each trial, the trial signal is used as input and the corresponding trial label
+For each trial, the trial signal is used as input and the corresponding trial label asa target to train the ConvNet.

+- Cropped training

+The cropped training strategy uses crops, i.e., sliding input windows within the trial, which leads to many more training examples for the network than the trial-wise training strategy.

+Overall, this resulted in 625 crops and therefore 625 label predictions per trial.
+The mean of these 625 predictions is used as the final prediction for the trial during the test phase. --> Cropped training increases the training set size by a factor of 625.

+The cropped training method leads to a new hyperparameter: the number of crops that are processed at the same time.

+The larger the number of crops, the larger the speedup one can get.

+---

 ---